 ✓ Indulge in… fresh fish and ouzo.
 Make sure to order a “pikilia” (a variety dish) at one of the ouzeris in the agora.
 The platter usually includes a variety of edible tit-bits that go well with ouzo or raki such as sardines, fried cod and garlic sauce (skordalia), shrimp, calamari, marinated octopus, cheese, tomatoes and cucumber.
 A must!

 ✓ Don’t forget to buy… the catch of the day at the fish market.
 And on Thursdays you can find fresh fruit, vegetables and other goodies at Lavrion’s fantastic open-air farmer’s market (“laiki agora”) – a foodie’s delight.
 Also make sure to have ice cream (it’s become a tradition as of late) and walk along the port dreaming of your next Greece adventure.

 ✓ Truth or dare… On your day trip to Lavrion make sure to visit the Temple of Poseidon at Sounion.
-You can also visit Tzia (Kea), an hour by ferryboat or arrange a day cruise on a yacht at one of the many charter companies located in Lavrion.
+You can also visit Tzia (Kea) and Kythnos, an hour by ferryboat or arrange a day cruise on a yacht at one of the many charter companies located in Lavrion.